Shrey29ansh/Flutter/README.md

 # 1.Portfolio App
 > Understand the basic use of Column, Rows, Container, Cards Widgets and setup of projects.
-* Pre-requisites:
-- Setup and installation of flutter environment and familiar with virtual emulators.
+* Pre-requisites:Setup and installation of flutter environment and familiar with virtual emulators.

 Some useful links for the project customization:
 - [Google Fonts](https://fonts.google.com/)